 It might be somewhat of a tired truism to say that you don’t get a second chance at a first impression.
 But that doesn’t make it any less vital – particularly for businesses.
 The fact is, first impressions are made in a matter of seconds, but they can have a seriously long-lasting impact.
 In fact, a Harvard study found that fleeting and silent first impressions moulded people’s permanent feelings.

 Despite having found their place in most people’s everyday work life, the advantages and disadvantages of conference calls remain contentious.
 As technology has developed and different types of teleconferencing emerge, the debate gets more complicated.
 Add the increasing number of alternative affordable communication tools, and it can be difficult to figure out which channel is best for a given situation.
 To clarify things, we’re looking at the key advantages and disadvantages of conference calls.

 Group phone calls are an incredibly powerful and wonderfully simple tool.
-In fact, it’s partly this simplicity which makes them so flexible!
-And considering the importance of collaboration for success, it’s not surprising that a communication tool which brings more people into the conversation should be so popular in all different kinds of fields.
-In fact, the amount of uses for group phone calls is almost overwhelming – after all, how often do we find ourselves wanting to talk to more than one person at a time, in all areas of our lives?
+It’s partly this simplicity which makes them the ideal method of communication for many!
+Consider the importance of collaboration for success.
+It’s hardly surprising that a communication tool which brings more people into the conversation should be so popular in all different kinds of fields.
+In fact, the amount of uses for group phone calls is almost overwhelming.
+How often do we find ourselves wanting to talk to more than one person at a time, in all areas of our lives?

 At WHYPAY? we believe that effective business tools shouldn’t cost the Earth, which is why we set out to make the best free conferencing service out there.
 This got us thinking: if you can get conference calls for no cost, what other great services can you get for free?
 That’s why we’ve scoured the web to find the best free services to help your business and to bring them to you weekly.